Onyinye65/HR-Dashboard-MySQL-PowerBI/README.md

 - A large number of employees work at the headquaters versus remotely.
 - The average length of employment for terminated employees is around 7 years.
 - The gender distribution across departments is fairly balanced but thre are generally more male than female employees.
 - The Marketing department has the highest turnover rate followed by Training.
 The least turn over rate are in the Research and development, Support and Legal departments
 - A large number of employees come from the state of ohio.
 - The net change in empoyees has increased over the years.
 - The average tenure for each department is about 8 years with the Legal and Auding having the highest and Services,Sales and Marketing having the lowest.

+#Limitation
+- Some records had negative ages and these were excluded during querying (967nrecords) Age used were 18 years and above.
+- Some termdates were far into the future and were not included in the analysis(1599 records).
+The only termdate used were those less than or equal to the current date
 -
 -